Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-8.md

 ## 73-5.
 Giving user data to our templates

 ## 74-6.
 Displaying the Subscription Plans page
+After a user chooses a plan(or if you manually insert a row in user_plans table), because of the session, user needs to login again to see his "selected plan".

 ## 75-7.
 Adding a route and trying things out for the Plans page

 ## 76-8.
 Writing a stub handler for choosing a plan